Celebrating Eastertide the Week of May 17

 Are you struggling with fear or a sense of loss?
 Reflect on this meditation.
 Or fill out a prayer request on the homepage of this site.

 One of the best things we can do is to do for others.
 Don't forget to check in with people in your neighborhood who may be alone or vulnerable.
 We are the Church together in this Eastertide Season.
 We must remember that Christ is risen indeed, but also in deeds, done by all of us.

 We hope you have a good week, and may + the blessings of Christ go with you this day, and always.

 Special Notice: Church Online Today

 Just to let you know, Ss.
-Martha & Mary will not have Sunday church services for the next three Sundays.
-(March 15, 22, & 29).
-We are doing our part to help combat the spread of Corona Virus/Covid-19, a rapidly spreading and new respiratory illness characterized by fever, cough, and shortness of breath.
-Just because we are not gathering in person, does not mean we are not having church.
+Martha & Mary is not having Sunday church services in-person right now.
+We are doing our part to help combat the spread of Corona Virus/Covid-19, a rapidly spreading and harmful respiratory illness characterized by fever, cough, and shortness of breath.
+Just because we are not gathering together, does not mean we are not having church.
 It is important for us to continue to minister to you.

 What We Stand For

 The four pillars of Episcopal belief are Scripture, Reason, Tradition & Experience.
 We believe we are called to love everyone, with no exceptions.
 Our's is an ancient faith, but a modern one too.